thedaviddias/Front-End-Checklist/README.md

 * [ ] **Lazy loading:** ![Medium][medium_img] Images, scripts and CSS need to be lazy loaded to improve the response time of the current page (See details in their respective sections).

-* [ ] **Cookie size:** If you are using cookies be sure each cookie doesn't exceed 4096 bytes and your domain name don't have more than 20 cookies.
+* [ ] **Cookie size:** If you are using cookies be sure each cookie doesn't exceed 4096 bytes and your domain name doesn't have more than 20 cookies.

 > * 📖 [Cookie specification: RFC 6265](https://tools.ietf.org/html/rfc6265)
 > * 📖 [Cookies](https://developer.mozilla.org/en-US/docs/Web/HTTP/Cookies)